|

 Hentmirë handed Gimli a tankard of dwarven ale and watched

 him take a sip.
-You are sure you do not need a healer?
+Are you sure that you do not

 Nay lass.
 It takes more than a knock on the head to flatten